nicoxmcd/Cloud/Paths/CloudPracticioner/Services.md

 - Retain full control over resource always
 - Free to use, pay for only the consumed resources
 - Autoscaling
-- Copmlete freedom to select AWS resources (instance type of EC2)
+- Complete freedom to select AWS resources (instance type of EC2)
 - Allows manual management of infrastructure
 - Provisions and operates infrastructure